Building for users: Design decisions behind 2 Refined sites explained

 In 2020, after 10 years of running Confluence and Jira Service Management on server, we migrated to Atlassian cloud.

 The move enabled us to modernize and streamline our intranet, as well as our public Confluence- and Jira Service Management-based sites.
 Critically, it also unlocked a new level of flexibility in the way we use our Atlassian tools.
-Paired with Refined, we can use one Confluence/Jira Service Management instance to power a variety of sites, each serving its own unique purpose and user base.
+Paired with Refined Sites, we can use one Confluence/Jira Service Management instance to power a variety of sites, each serving its own unique purpose and user base.

 Today we run more than 10 sites this way.
 They’re all different, but the strategy to make them successful is always the same: cater to users so they can easily find what they need and carry on.